Tuesday, December 3, 2013

 Crisis Chronicles Press is thrilled to announce the publication of a new collection of poems by John Swain on 1 September 2013.
 Rain and Gravestones perfect bound, 32 pages, and full of the lush, perfectly grounded and yet transcendent depth and breadth of vision and language you've come to expect from Mr. Swain.
 Roughly 130 copies in print.

-Rain and Gravestones is available for $7 from Crisis Chronicles Press, 3431 George Avenue, Parma, Ohio 44134 USA.
+Rain and Gravestones is available for $7 from Crisis Chronicles Press, 535 Parkside Boulevard, Cleveland, Ohio 44143 USA.

 Click here